-1610 Incorporation by reference.
-When the document submitted for recordation merely identifies or incorporates by reference another document, or certain terms of another document, the Copyright Office will not question its completeness.
+Incorporation by reference.
+When the document submitted for recordation merely identifies or incorporates by reference another document, or certain terms of another document, the Copyright Office will raise no question of completeness, and will not require recordation of the other document.
 37 C.F.R.
 201.4(c)(2)(iii).

-A document reads in part as follows: "In accordance with the terms of mutual undertaking previously entered into between the parties on January 2, 1978, which is incorporated by reference herewith, John Doe hereby transfers..."
+A document reads in part as follows: "In accordance with the terms of mutual undertaking previously entered into between the parties on January 2, 1978, which is incorporated by reference herewith, John Doe hereby transfers . . . "

-1611 Part of a larger document.
-A document that is otherwise recordable which indicates on its face that it is a self-contained part of a larger document, will be recorded without question.
+- Part of a larger document.
+If a document otherwise recordable indicates on its face that it is a self-contained part of a larger document, e.g., where it is marked "Attachment A" or "Exhibit B," the Copyright Office will raise the question of completeness, but will record the document if the person requesting recordation asserts that the document is sufficiently complete as it stands.
 See 37 C.F.R.
-204(c)(2)(ii).

-The document is marked "Attachment A" or "Exhibit B".

-1612 Additional Practices.
-As a rule, no attempt is made to verify the facts stated in the document submitted for recordation.
-Titles, registration numbers, authors, dates, and the like are transcribed without checking their accuracy.
+204(c)(2)(ii). - Other formal requirements.
+The following are other formal requirements relating to transfers and other documents pertaining to a copyright. - Freedom from obvious errors.
+As a rule no attempt is made to verify the facts stated in the document submitted for recordation; titles, registration numbers, authors, dates, and the like are transcribed without checking their accuracy.
+However, when an obvious error of a material nature is recognized in the ordinary examination of the document, the document is returned for correction;

+1612 Other formal requirements. (cont'd)

+1612.01 Freedom from obvious errors. (cont'd)

+in such cases, the Copyright Office will suggest the desirability of having any changes in the document initialed by all the persons who executed the document.

+- A document submitted for recordation in a particular year gives a later year as the date of execution. - The names of the transferor and transferee are accidentially reversed.

-- 1612 Additional Practices. (cont'd) - 1612.01 Minor Typographical Errors.
-Where a minor typographical error appears in the document, the document will be indexed under the correct name or title.
+NOTE: Although names and titles will generally be indexed exactly as they appear in the document, where there is a minor typographical error made in the document, the document will be indexed under the correct name or title.

-- 1) "Great Russiand Short Stories" - 2) "Macame Du Barry" - 1612.02 Date of execution.
-A document should contain the complete date on which it was executed.
-If the complete date is not given, the catalog record will reflect as much information as is given.
-17 U.S.C.
-205 provides that in the case of conflicting documents, statutory priority is given to transfers recorded within one month of execution in the United States or two months after execution outside the United States or the one recorded first. - 1613 Documents to correct or amplify Copyright Office records.
-In most cases, a supplementary registration should be submitted to correct or amplify a completed Copyright Office registration.
-However, if the sender insists, the Office will accept for recordation a document giving the pertinent information.
-For detailed practices in this connection, see Chapter 1500: CORRECTIONS AND AMPLIFICATIONS OF COPYRIGHT OFFICE RECORDS; SUPPLEMENTARY REGISTRATIONS. - 1614 Certificate of acknowledgment.
-A certificate of acknowledgment is not required for the validity of a transfer, but is prima facie evidence of the execution of the transfer if: - 1) In the case of a transfer executed in the United States, the certificate is issued by a person authorized to administer oaths within the United States; or - 2) In the case of a transfer executed in a foreign country, the certificate is issued by a diplomatic or consular officer of the United States, or by a person authorized to administer oaths whose authority is proved by a certificate of such an officer.
+- 1) "Great Russiand Short Stories" - 2) "Macame Du Barry" - Date of execution.
+The document to be recorded need not bear a date.
+However, if it does state a date of execution, this information will be transcribed on the catalog entry.
+While 17 U.S.C.
+205 provides certain consequences for failure to record a transfer within one month after its execution in the United States or within two months after its execution outside the United States, the Copyright Office will record a document at any time after its execution. - 1612.03 Certificate of acknowledgment.
+A certificate of acknowledgment is not required for the validity of a transfer, but is prima facie evidence of the execution of the transfer if: - In the case of a transfer executed in the United States, the certificate is issued by a person authorized to administer oaths within the United States; or